KoJaco/gemini-final/README.md

 3. **Setup environment Variables:**

-    - Copy over the .env.example file and set your own password.
+    - Create a .env.development file, copy over the .env.example content, and then set your own password.
 This will be used to save and retrieve your api keys from Chrome sync storage.

 4. **Run the Dev server:**